What is an electrical burn?

-Early decompression procedure is required for contracted and tight compartment of extremity (eg forearm, leg) based on a peripheral neurovascular evaluation.
+Early decompression procedure is required for a contracted and tight compartment of extremity (eg, forearm, leg) based on a peripheral neurovascular evaluation.

 Surgical debridement of unhealthy tissue followed with definitive wound closure is done at day 3 to 5 once the injured tissue is well demarcated.